-The Learning, Teaching, and Assessment Strategy (LTAS) delineates the vision of Regent's pedagogic approach.
-It serves as the framework to deliver an outstanding learning and teaching experience through a well-connected, future facing, entrepreneurial, cosmopolitan and personalised education whereby you can achieve your full potential.
+The Regent's Learning, Teaching and Assessment Strategy (LTAS) outlines the vision of Regent's pedagogic and assessment approach.
+It strives to provide you with a well-connected, future facing, entrepreneurial, cosmopolitan and personalised education whereby you can achieve your full potential.